The Best Versailles Fountain Show 2026

 STROLL THROUGH THE MUSICAL GARDENS

-You’ll also find baroque music amongst 15 beautiful groves, areas without waterworks.
-Explore slowered parterres, gardens, and groves, all whilst relaxing to the 17th-century musical masterpieces of Lully, Rameau, Charpentier, Leclair, Campra, and other artists.
+You’ll also find Baroque music amongst 15 beautiful groves, areas without waterworks.
+Explore flowered parterres, gardens, and groves, all whilst relaxing to the 17th-century musical masterpieces of Lully, Rameau, Charpentier, Leclair, Campra, and other artists.
 The gardens are like an open-air museum, and throughout your stroll, you’ll come across hundreds of statues of Apollo, Proserpine, the Marmousets, and more.

 EXIT VERSAILLES FEELING RELAXED